eleuthero/bioinformatics/hiv-project/README.md

     the following sequence and patient information is present and configured in the repo:

     a.
-All sequences of subtype B in the United States.
+All complete sequences of subtype A1 worldwide.
     b.
+All complete sequences of subtype B in North America.
-All sequences of subtype C worldwide.
+    c.
+All complete sequences of subtype C worldwide.

     You may add or modify the collection of sequences to be analyzed by modifying the SOURCES global in the lanl.py library.